D. R. Kaprekar: Kaprekar's Constant

+The loop in question is 63, 27, 45, 9, 81, and back to 63.

+However, if in the above example 9 is not treated as a 2-digit number (09), all 2-digit numbers will end at 9.
+All differences between 2-digit number digital swaps are multiples of 9, and thus will immediately enter the loop above at some stage.
+(Notably, both 495 and 6,174 are multiples of 9.)

 Kaprekar number

 Another class of numbers Kaprekar described are Kaprekar numbers.
 A Kaprekar number is a positive integer with the property that if it is squared, then its representation can be partitioned into two positive integer parts whose sum is equal to the original number (e.g. 45, since 452=2025, and 20+25=45, also 9, 55, 99 etc.) However, note the restriction that the two numbers are positive; for example, 100 is not a Kaprekar number even though 1002=10000, and 100+00 = 100.
 This operation, of taking the rightmost digits of a square, and adding it to the integer formed by the leftmost digits, is known as the Kaprekar operation.

-Some examples of Kaprekar numbers in base 10, besides the numbers 9, 99, 999, …, are :
+Some examples of Kaprekar numbers in base 10, besides the numbers 9, 99, 999, ..., are :

 Devlali or self number

 In 1963, Kaprekar defined the property which has come to be known as self numbers, as the integers that cannot be generated by taking some other number and adding its own digits to it.
 For example, 21 is not a self number, since it can be generated from 15: 15 + 1 + 5 = 21.
 But 20 is a self number, since it cannot be generated from any other integer.
 He also gave a test for verifying this property in any number.
 These are sometimes referred to as Devlali numbers (after the town where he lived); though this appears to have been his preferred designation, the term "self number" is more widespread.
 Sometimes these are also designated Colombian numbers after a later designation.